Van Cleef & Arpels Lucky Spring The Blue Butterfly Variation

 What Lucky Spring Represents Within Van Cleef & Arpels

-Lucky Spring occupies a very specific position within the maison’s universe.
+Lucky Spring occupies a specific position within the maison’s universe.

 The original composition was clear: